Burnout or Just Tired? Here's How to Tell the Difference

 Technology off.
 I put a two-hour daily cap on admin and got screen time down to about an hour.
 No phone in the bedroom.
 Actual books, not a Kindle.
 The cognitive load of being permanently reachable and permanently scrollable is real, and cutting it made a measurable difference.

 Time with the animals.
-Not as shelter work, which I was still doing, but deliberately sitting with them.
+Not as shelter work, which I was still doing and was definitely part of the problem.
+But deliberately sitting with them for the joy of it.
 Lying in the morning sun with a joey or a goat or a wombat with nothing to achieve and nowhere to be.
-The research on oxytocin and animal interaction is solid.
+The research on oxytocin and animal interaction (plus morning sunshine!) is solid.
 What I can tell you from the inside is that it works in a way that is genuinely different from other forms of rest.

-Float therapy.
+Float and red light therapy.
 Daily, when I could.
 It remains one of the most effective tools I've found for nervous system recovery, and I say that as someone who was skeptical of anything that sounded like it belonged in a day spa.

 Micro-movement.
 Not the gym.
 Not a training session.
 Two minutes of stretching, or a single plank.
 Just enough to feel connected to my physical body again.
 That's all.
 Some days that was all I had, and it was enough to be the right thing.